gsauthof/dracut-sshd/README.md

   The same goes for configurations, e.g. perhaps for early boot a simple DHCP setups makes most sense while in late boot you have a more complicated network configuration.

 - How do I make it work on Ubuntu 20.04?

-  A: There are some pitfalls on Ubuntu.
+  A: There are some pitfalls on older Ubuntu versions.
 Firstly, dracut isn't installed by default (fix: `apt install dracut-core dracut-network`).
 Secondly, dracut isn't a first class citizen on Ubuntu (i.e. it's only included in the universe repository,